 Concentrated on the face and neck, as the treatment is given in Miss Arden’s Salons, it is as though electric energy were poured into your very veins.
 Fresh blood flushes the surface, carrying away impurities.
 The skin is cleared and brightened.
 Best of all, there comes an exuberant, glad-to-be-alive feeling, a freedom from fatigue that is the true measure of health.

-However, there is more to the Vienna Youth Mask than this; as mentioned in the profile of Elizabeth Arden in ‘The New Yorker’ published in 1935, the Vienna Youth Mask also has links to the rejuvenation therapies that generated a lot of interest in the 1920s and 1930s.
+However, there is more to the Vienna Youth Mask than this; as mentioned in a 1935 profile of Elizabeth Arden published in ‘The New Yorker’, the Vienna Youth Mask had links to the rejuvenation therapies that generated a lot of interest in the 1920s.

 The Vienna Youth Mask, perhaps more than any other Arden creation, represents the accommodation of science to the beauty business.
 Arden thought it up ten years ago, in Vienna, when she heard Professor Steinach talk about diathermy—the application of heat to tissues in the body by means of electrical current—and the benefits derived from it by soldiers whose muscles and nerves had been injured in the World War.
 Physicians for some thirty years have used this method in treating arthritis and other inflammatory conditions, but it took Elizabeth Arden to turn it into a beauty treatment.
 With one Dr. Last of Vienna, she invented the Youth Mask, a device made of papier-mâché and lined with tinfoil, which is fitted over the client’s face and connected by conducting cords to a diathermy machine.
 Arden’s belief is that electricity so replenishes the cells in a woman’s face, which, she says, die first under the eyes, and next under the chin.
 Medicine offers no corroboration for the Arden theory; diathermy does stimulate circulation, but it cannot restore dead cells.